tenpy/tenpy/doc/changelog/latest.rst

 Added
 ^^^^^
-- :mod:`tenpy.tools.io` for easier input and output to pickle.
+- :mod:`tenpy.tools.io` with convenience functions for import and output with pickle, as well as an implementation allowing to save and load objects to HDF5 files in the format specified in :doc:`/intro/input_output`.

 Fixed
 ^^^^^